BBpezsgo/MinecraftModManager.NET/README.md

 ## TODO

 - Check for dependencies and conflicts when adding/removing/updating a mod.
-- Download all the dependencies and remove orphans automatically.
-  - Use the dependencies Modrinth gives first when trying to resolve them.
+(WIP)
 - Easier Minecraft version change & check. (you can remove the mods folder and the lock file and set the Minecraft version)
 - Use the automatic mod search in more places.